MicrosoftDocs/learn/learn-pr/aspnetcore/configure-dependency-injection/includes/1-introduction.md

 ## Example scenario

 Suppose you're an entry-level ASP.NET Core developer at a small company.
 Your team is building a new web app.
-The requirements include URL redirection, and real-time console output for monitoring purposes.
-Your team lead asked you to with implement the built-in middleware for URL redirection, and create a custom middleware component to log the request details.
+The requirements accessing and displaying a customer welcome message to the user on the welcome page.
+Your team lead asked you to configure the necessary services for accessing the data so they can be used from the web UI components.

 ## What will we be doing?

 In this module, you use the .NET SDK to create a boilerplate ASP.NET Core web application.
-After ensuring it runs correctly, you'll implement a simple in-memory service ticket service.
+After ensuring it runs correctly, you'll implement a simple in-memory service to generate the welcome message.
 You'll then use the built-in dependency injection container to inject the service where needed.

 ## What is the main goal?